 The bank shall waive, ab initio, submission of order / LC in respect of exporters with good track record and put in place the system of obtaining periodical statement of outstanding orders / LCs on hand.
-The same shall be incorporated in the sanction proposals as well as in the sanction letters issued to exporters and appropriately
+The same shall be incorporated in the sanction proposals as well as in the sanction letters issued to exporters and appropriately brought to the notice of ECGC.
+Further, if such waivers are permitted at a time subsequent to sanction of export credit limits with the approval of the appropriate authority, the same shall be incorporated in the terms of sanction by way of amendments and communicated to ECGC.

-395. Fast track clearance of export credit
+391. Fast track clearance of export credit